Contraz/demosys-py/README.rst

 In order to use the framework it's an advantage to know the following:

-- Basic or intermediate Python knowledge
+- Basic or intermediate Python
-- Basic glsl knowledge
+- Basic glsl
-- Basic knowledge about matrix math
+- Basic matrix math

 If you are missing any of these requirements, the framework can definitely be used to learn.
 Zero/0 lines of code are needed to generate a project with a spinning